justicephysics/humanos2.0/light-at-0-2.7k.md

 This page is an open invitation to students, researchers, and engineers worldwide.

 - Study Light@0-2.7Kelvin as a new interdisciplinary field — combining cryogenics, photonics, quantum physics, and computer architecture.
 - Propose your own research project.
-We will help you publish it and link it from the Virtual Nalanda.
+We will help you publish it and link it from the Justice Physics Nalanda.
 - Build a prototype.
 Even a single photonic link at 4 K is a contribution.

 ---